News in Detail

 World news | The Guardian Latest World news news, comment and analysis from the Guardian, the world's leading liberal voice

-by Martin Belam on April 17, 2025 at 11:29 am
+by Nick Visser on May 30, 2025 at 4:15 am

-by Jem Bartholomew on April 17, 2025 at 11:25 am
+by Josh Butler on May 30, 2025 at 3:57 am

 CNN.com - RSS Channel - World CNN.com delivers up-to-the-minute news and information on the latest top stories, weather, entertainment, politics and more.